yshgpta/Competitive-Coding/README.md

 # Competitive-Coding
-This Repository contains all the code of my submission to various Online Judges...
+This Repository contains all the code of my submission to various Online Judges...<br/>
-<b>Kindly use this code as a reference only and try the problem yourself.</b>
+<b>Kindly use this code as a reference only and try the problem yourself.</b><br/>
 #Happy Coding.